sumanthrb/insights/_posts/2025-03-15-git-internals.md

 ----

-Automation turns Chaos Engineering from interesting experiments into a continuous reliability engine.
+Automation turns Chaos Engineering from interesting experiments into a continuous reliability engine.<br>
 When we do it right......the failures become predictable, systems improve automatically, and confidence in production scales with us.

 -----